ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/how-to-create-data-subscription.dotnet.markdown

 {PANEL/}

 {PANEL: Create subscription with filtering and projection}
-Here we create a subscription on Orders collection, which total order revenue is greater than 100, and return only Id and total revenue.
+Here we create a subscription on Orders collection, which total order revenue is greater than 100, and return only ID and total revenue.
 {CODE-TABS}
 {CODE-TAB:csharp:Generic-syntax create_filter_and_projection_generic@ClientApi\DataSubscriptions\DataSubscriptions.cs /}
 {CODE-TAB:csharp:RQL-syntax create_filter_and_projection_RQL@ClientApi\DataSubscriptions\DataSubscriptions.cs /}